wyattades/webpack-boiler/README.md

   ```
 - Images imported in your source code are placed in an `assets` directory in your bundle
 - I suggest providing a `.ico` or `.png` favicon file with size 192x192 (you can include additional sizes in the `.ico` file)

+## DISCLAIMER
+This package is still in development and is constantly changing.
+Please report discrepencies to [Github issues](https://github.com/wyattades/webpack-boiler/issues).